Are You a Toxic Parent?

 When it’s age-appropriate, a child may be trusted with babysitting a younger sibling, but that maturity doesn’t happen by age eight.
 Children shouldn’t be expected to be a caregiver or housekeeper, outside of their daily chores.
 Seek out an after-school program suitable for your kids and your budget.

 Additionally, your children shouldn’t be expected to listen to conversations about inappropriate adult topics, like your financial hardships, or relationship woes.
-Children aren’t your shoulder to cry on—that role should be filled by a trusted adult friend.
+Children aren’t your shoulder to cry on — that role should be filled by a trusted adult friend.

-Asking kids to take on more than they are able to handle emotionally or physically is toxic parenting.
+Asking kids to take on more than they are able to handle emotionally or physically is destructive parenting.
 Making small changes as you go will improve your relationship with your children and ease the transition for you.

 2. You make them feel guilty.